LinkedEarth/Pyleoclim_util/README.md

  If you have specific requests, please contact linkedearth@gmail.com

 ### <a name = "version">Version Information</a>
+0.4.5: Update to setup.py to include proper .so file according to version
 0.4.4: New fix for .so issue
 0.4.3: New fix for .so issue
 0.4.2: Fix issue concerning download of .so files